CSS Layouts

 Choose Grid

-- Complex Layouts: CSS Grid is more robust generally in that two-dimensional layouts can be created that require common structures like tables, calendars, merged cells, etc.
+- Complex Layouts: CSS Grid is generally more robust, allowing you to create two-dimensional layouts for common structures like tables, calendars, merged cells, and more.

 - Fixed Width Layouts: Grid is suitable for fixed-width layouts, where item sizes are known.